alo7/ALO7ProgressiveMigrationManager/README.md

 ##Acknowledgements
 AXTProgressiveMigrationManager learned a lot from [Marcus S. Zarra][core data book author twitter] - [Core Data Book][core data book].
 Thanks for his great work.
 ##License
-AXTProgressiveMigrationManager is available under the MIT license.
+AXTProgressiveMigrationManager is available under the BSD license.
 See the LICENSE file for more info.

 #帮助
 ##AXTProgressiveMigrationManager